Akinator

-Akinator is a video game developed by French company Elokence.
+Akinator is a video game developed by the French company Elokence.
 During gameplay, it attempts to determine what fictional or real-life character, object, or animal the player is thinking of by asking a series of questions (similar to the game Twenty Questions).
-It uses an artificial intelligence program that learns the best questions to ask through its experience with players.
+The system learns the best questions to ask through experience from past players.
+Implementation details are not shared but they fall in the field of statistical classification or expert systems.